×

 • A complete blood count (CBC) is performed to evaluate the health of the blood, including assessing white blood cell counts, which spleen problems can influence.

-• A blood smear test involves examining a blood sample under a microscope to identify any abnormalities in the shape and size of blood cells.
+• A blood smear test examines a blood sample under a microscope to detect irregularities in the size and shape of blood cells.

 4. Biopsy